If you ask people what the defining traits of religion are, holiness will be on most people’s lists.

 Holiness is a shorthand code word everyone recognizes, and we sagely and solemnly nod our heads.
 Yes, yes, holiness, of course!

 We sometimes think of holiness as something we do on our own.
 Withdrawing from the world, from the joys and vices of life, fasting, going into the woods, or perhaps profound meditations on lofty metaphysics, retreating deep into the recesses of the mind.

-But there is a critical element missing from the everyday use of the word.
-Most appearances of holiness throughout the Torah describe it as a function of plurality, something we do with others, together.
+But a critical element is missing from the word’s everyday use.
+Most appearances of holiness throughout the Torah describe it as a function of plurality, something we do with others together.

 When the time comes to build the Mishkan, everyone must come together for God to be found in their work:

 וְעָשׂוּ לִי מִקְדָּשׁ וְשָׁכַנְתִּי בְּתוֹכָם – And let them make Me a sanctuary, that I may dwell among them.
 (25:8)

 Standing at the hallowed Mount Sinai, on the cusp of receiving the Torah, God tells the gathered people their overarching mission:

 וְאַתֶּם תִּהְיוּ־לִי מַמְלֶכֶת כֹּהֲנִים וְגוֹי קָדוֹשׁ – You shall be to Me a kingdom of priests, a holy nation… (19:6)

 Beyond the Torah explicitly speaking about holiness as a function of togetherness – תִּהְיוּ / וְעָשׂוּ – our Sages emphasize the central importance of the Jewish People coming together at Har Sinai – וַיִּחַן־שָׁם יִשְׂרָאֵל נֶגֶד הָהָר / כאיש אחד בלב אחד.